rafaelmartins/old.rafaelmartins.eng.br/content/post/lua-libraries-on-gentoo.rst

 .. _Lua: http://lua.org/
 .. _contact: /en-us/contact/

-Hi all,

-since before I became a Gentoo developer I'm planning to create an overlay with packages for Lua_ libraries.
+Since before I became a Gentoo developer I'm planning to create an overlay with packages for Lua_ libraries.
 Actually I already worked a bit on it, but this thing is far from done.
 Some libraries are tricky to pack properly due to some reasons that I'll discuss